-- 13.1.
-States Parties shall cooperate in good faith to enable the implementation of their obligations recognized under this (Legally Binding Instrument) and the fulfillment of the purposes of this (Legally Binding Instrument). - 13.2.
-States Parties recognize the importance of international cooperation, including financial and technical assistance and capacity building, for the realization of the purpose of the present (Legally Binding Instrument) and will undertake appropriate and effective measures in this regard, between and among States and, as appropriate, in partnership with relevant international and regional organizations and civil society.
-Such measures include, but are not limited to: - a.
-Promoting effective technical cooperation and capacity-building among policy makers, parliaments, judiciary, national human rights institutions, business enterprises and operators, as well as users of domestic, regional and international grievance mechanisms; - b.
-Sharing experiences, good practices, challenges, information and training programs on the implementation of the present (Legally Binding Instrument); - c.
-Raising awareness about the rights of victims of business-related human rights abuses and the obligations of States under this (Legally Binding Instrument); - d.
+- 1. States Parties shall cooperate in good faith to enable the implementation of their obligations recognized under this (Legally Binding Instrument) and the fulfilment of the purposes of this (Legally Binding Instrument). - 2.
+State Parties recognize the importance of international cooperation, including financial and technical assistance and capacity building, for the realization of the purpose of the present (Legally Binding Instrument) and will undertake appropriate and effective measures in this regard, between and among States and, as appropriate, in partnership with relevant international and regional organizations and civil society.
+Such measures include, but are not limited to:

+a.
+Promoting effective technical cooperation and capacity-building among policy makers, national human rights institutions, and operators, as well as users of domestic, regional and international grievance mechanisms;

+b.
+Sharing experiences, good practices, challenges, information and training programs on the implementation of the present (Legally Binding Instrument);

+c.
+Rasing awareness about the rights of victims of business-related human rights abuses and the obligations of States under this (Legally Binding Instrument);

+d.
 Facilitating cooperation in research and studies on the challenges, good practices and experiences in preventing human rights abuses in the context of business activities, including those of a transnational character;